 For the Jalapeño Popper Filling

-- Jalapeño peppers leave some seeds in for a spicier appetizer)
+Jalapeño peppers – You can completely remove or leave some seeds in for a spicier appetizer.

 Equipment Used for Jalapeño Wontons

 How to Make Jalapeno Popper Wonton Cups